-You can access these dialog boxes from the Real-Time Plot view of the Xcalibur home page window or from the Qual Browser window:

-- Chromatogram Ranges Dialog Box for the Real Time Plot View - Spectrum Ranges Dialog Box for the Real-Time Plot
+You can access these dialog boxes from the Real-Time Plot view of the Xcalibur home page window, see Chromatogram Display Options Dialog Box for the Real Time Plot View.

 From the Queue Manager window, you can access the Details of Selected Analysis Dialog Box.